1953 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1953 Quarter

-The 1953 quarter represents a significant milestone in American coinage history, being one of the last silver quarters before the composition change in 1965.
+The 1953 quarter represents a significant milestone in American coinage history.
+It is one of the last silver quarters before the composition change that came with the Coinage Act of 1965, enacted on July 23, 1965.
 This Washington quarter maintained the 90% silver, 10% copper composition that had been standard since 1932.

-The coin features John Flanagan’s iconic design of George Washington on the obverse, created to commemorate the first president’s 200th birthday in 1932.
-The reverse displays a heraldic eagle with outstretched wings, symbolizing American strength and freedom.
+The coin features John Flanagan’s iconic portrait of George Washington on the obverse, created to commemorate the first president’s 200th birthday in 1932.
+The reverse displays a heraldic eagle with outstretched wings, symbolizing American strength and the nation’s dual commitment to peace and preparedness.

-The 1953 quarter was minted at three facilities, making it notable for collectors:
+The 1953 quarter was minted at three facilities:

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)